-In terms of fabric properties, cotton is a clear winner in several areas.
+In terms of properties, cotton is a clear winner in several areas of the viscose/rayon vs cotton debate.
 It’s much stronger than viscose and gets even stronger when wet.

-In contrast, viscose is easily damaged when wet.
-This makes cotton the easier fabric to care for.
+In contrast, viscose is easily damaged when wet, making it harder to care for.